cgwalters/playground/testing.md

 - Change test comment link to have merge status
 - New Homu version based on Servo (actually built this time)
 - Tweaked some Homu patches
-- Now testing status-only reporting
+- Now testing status-only reporting (hopefully successfully!)